Ioannis-D/Job-Application-Tracker/README.md

 - re
 - readline
 - argparse
+- os
+- chardet

 ### FUTURE LINES
 ---
-This version (0.1) is not the final version of the program.
-The program will be designed to automate even more the process.

-The next version (0.2) will automatically insert the Job Title and the Company's name if the application is done either on Linkedin or on InfoJobs (a commonly used job-searching website in Spain).

-Even then, the program will not be complete.
 My first idea was to include a LLM (specifically, the Llama2 of Meta) to summarise the job description in one or two paragraphs.
 Version 1.0 will include this feature but it will be optional as Llama2 will have to run on the user's local machine.

 Version 1.1 will also make optional the use of ChatGPT (with the user's credentials) for doing the summary.

+Also, other sites (like Linkedin) might be included in automatic insert.